shivasiddharth/GassistPi-Documentation/docs/customization.rst

 3. You have a choice between Snowboy and Picovoice for the custom wakeword engine.
 4. For Snowboy, change **"Wakeword_Engine"** to **Snowboy** and for Picovoice, change **"Wakeword_Engine"** to **Picovoice**.
 5. For changes to take effect, you need to restart the assistant.
 Changing status while an instance of assistant is already running will not cause any change.
-6. Create your custom snowboy model here.
+6. Create your custom snowboy model here_.
 Add the models to **/GassistPi/src/resources/snowboy_models** directory.

   .. _here: https://snowboy.kitt.ai